odtp-org/odtp-zoo/README.md

 3. Fill the data
 4. Place the file into `components` directory.
 5. Submit a pull request and wait for review.
-    - Components pull requests target `components` branch, after merging it will get automatically deployed to `master`.
+    - Components pull requests target `components` branch, after merging it will get automatically deployed to `main`.
     - Do not edit `index.yaml` or `index.json` directly, and do not modify any other file.
     - The added date will be automatically populated after the merge.